Kingtous/Kingtous/README.md

 ## My Strength

 - Researcher in Computer Science for Topic "Cyber Physical System (CPS)".
 - Developer for Android / Flutter / Serverless Full Stack Apps.
 Also half of fronted developer using React.
+Beginner of Rust Development.

 ## My Career